johnkerl/miller/docs6/reference-verbs.rst

    :emphasize-lines: 1,1

     $ mlr shuffle -h
-    Usage: mlr shuffle {no options}
+    Usage: mlr shuffle [options]
     Outputs records randomly permuted.
 No output records are produced until all input records are read.
 See also mlr bootstrap and mlr sample.
+    Options:
+    -h|--help Show this message.

 .. _reference-verbs-skip-trivial-records: